vwainman/price_scraper/README.md

-# price_scraper
+# Newegg Price Scraper
-An attempt at a OOP approach to a webscraper that retrieves the best deals for a product on a particular website.
-It only works with newegg and requires refinement.
+An attempt at a basic OOP approach to an newegg webscraper that retrieves the best deals for a desired product.

+Requires refactoring and a few other adjustments - so it's a work in progress.